Clipper card: Clipper Next Generation

+Physical equipment installation for the next generation system started in 2022 with new fare readers.
+The most noticeable change for riders was the new fare readers were not backwards-compatible with TransLink cards, as announced by Clipper in March 2022.
+The project had been expected to begin public rollout in April 2025 but has been delayed repeatedly to late 2025 On August 20, 2025, a subset of Clipper 2.0 features was activated when BART began to accept contactless debit and credit card and digital wallets as fare payment methods.
+In October 2025, the MTC announced that the full Clipper 2.0 system, including credit card payments on all operators and reduced-cost transfers, would begin operation on December 10, 2025.

 Usage

 Cost of card

-Obtaining a card was free from introduction in June 2010 to encourage users to adopt the card, until September 1, 2012 when new adult cards began to cost $3.
+Obtaining a card was free from introduction in June 2010 to encourage users to adopt the card, until September 1, 2012, when new adult cards began to cost $3.
 This charge covers the cost (approximately $2) to manufacture each card, helps cover operating expenses, and reduces the incentive to throw away the card if the value goes negative when fare is calculated on exit.
 The $3 fee is waived if the card is registered for Autoload at the time of purchase (in which case it cannot go negative).
 There is no fee to transfer plastic Clipper cards to mobile wallets.
 The $3 fee for new virtual cards in mobile wallets was waived for the first six months following launch but came into effect on October 15, 2021.
 The fee was temporarily waived again beginning in March 2022 due to supply chain issues reducing the availability of plastic cards.
+As of 2024, there is still no fee for Clipper cards on phones.